 Conquering the After School Snack Attack!March 22, 2017

 Soothing after school hunger can be difficult for kid and parents alike!
 Kids often leave school ravenous, after a less than filling school lunch, and parents are often at a loss for snacks to fill these hungry bellies.
 The good news is that snacking is good for everyone—especially kids!
 Because children’s stomachs are so small, they might not be able to eat enough at meals to keep them full until their next one.
 Kids often need to eat every 2-3 hours to get in all the nutrients and calories they need to sustain adequate growth.
 Snacks also keep hunger at bay, improve concentration, and prevent over-eating at mealtimes.
-The key is to think of your kids’ snacks as mini meals, and make them as nutritious as you can.
+The key is to think of your kid’s after school snack as mini meals, and make them as nutritious as you can.
 Check out some of our favorite snacks below:

 At Home Snacks: